paddykgriffin/react-typescript-boilerplate/README.md

 ### Notes

-This repositry is unstyled and open to use whatever style engine of preference.
+This repository is unstyled and open to use whatever style engine of preference.
 For example you can use one of the following:

 - Vanilla CSS/SCSS
 - TailwindCSS